-Bottom ash, also produced by combusting coal in the John E. Amos Plant Units, is collected in the bottom of the steam generator and is wet sluiced to the BAP complex during unit operations.
-One section of the complex is out of service to allow the ash to be reclaimed while the other section remains in service.
-The reclaimed bottom ash is loaded into trucks and transported to the Landfill for storage and use as a construction material.
-Bottom ash that is not used for construction purposes will be placed within the Landfill.
-As the BAP complex retrofit activities proceed, the wet sluiced bottom ash system is being transitioned to one that relies on fully submerged, under-hopper drag conveyors to transfer ash from the steam generator ash hopper.
+Bottom ash, also produced by combusting coal in the John E. Amos Plant Units, is collected in the bottom of the steam generator and utilizes a bottom ash handling system that relies on fully submerged, under-hopper drag conveyors to transfer ash from the steam generator ash hopper.
 The bottom ash is then transferred to a partially submerged dewatering conveyor.
 The dewatered ash is transferred into partially enclosed temporary storage bunkers, where it is reclaimed and loaded into trucks for transport to the Landfill for storage and use as a construction material.
-During the transition period, a portion of the plant bottom ash will continue to be wet sluiced and a portion will be transferred by the new ash dewatering conveyors.
+Prior to the conversion to this fully submerged bottom ash handling system, bottom ash was wet sluiced to the former Bottom Ash Pond (BAP) complex during unit operations.